nexusformat/definitions/manual/source/classes/contributed_definitions/ellipsometry-structure.rst

 Base Classes
 ------------

-There is a set of base classes for describing an optical experiment.
+This is the set of base classes for describing an optical experiment.

     :ref:`NXbeam_path`
        A beam path consisting of one or more optical elements.